 Board mission and engagement model

-The board’s fundamental mandate is to provide insight, foresight and oversight on mission-critical issues that drive the company’s governance as it advances its strategy, operations, financial performance, and stakeholder engagement to drive long-term corporate value.
+The board’s fundamental mandate is to provide insight, foresight and oversight on mission-critical issues that drive the company’s governance as it advances strategy, operations, financial performance and stakeholder engagement and ultimately drive long-term corporate value.
 Guiding this mission are the board’s own values.

-In today’s business context, such mission-critical issues are expanding the traditional purview of the board and demanding oversight of complex, fast-evolving external risks and opportunities like those related to climate change, cybersecurity, and shifts in the political and social landscape.
-Companies, and increasingly their boards, are being called to weigh in on policies and positions related to the company’s values that may challenge its relationships with stakeholders.
+In today’s business context, such mission-critical issues are expanding the traditional purview of the board and demanding oversight of complex, fast-evolving external risks and opportunities like those related to technology, climate change, cybersecurity and shifts in the political and social landscape.
+Companies, and increasingly their boards, are being called to weigh in on policies and positions related to the company’s values that may challenge the organization’s relationships with stakeholders.
 The board plays a significant role in overseeing that the company’s strategy, operations and policies are aligned with the company’s stated purpose and values.

 This board effectiveness pillar is also anchored by the idea that boards can achieve higher levels of effectiveness when they develop a shared mission, engagement model and vision for excellence that they document in the company’s corporate governance guidelines.